 Faculty Development for International Health Professions Educators

-FAIMER seeks to create and enhance educational resources for those who teach physicians committed to improving and maintaining the health of the communities they serve.
+FAIMER seeks to create and enhance educational resources for those who teach health professionals committed to improving and maintaining the health of the communities they serve.
 FAIMER achieves this goal by providing the skills and knowledge necessary to support medical education and by sponsoring the development of communities of local faculty members.
 It relies on the FAIMER Research program for support as it gathers evidence related to the efficacy of these programs and networking efforts.

 The Faculty Development Program selects geographical regions for focus based on a range of criteria including need, readiness for change, and sustainability.
 To maximize impact, FAIMER tailors its programs to the regional situation and seeks to collaborate and partner with governmental and non-governmental organizations working in the area.